bhecquet/qualityBoard/README.md

 The first widget shows SonarQube's relevant metrics, and a graphic of the global evolution of the project regarding to the technical debts.
 A full part of this widget is dedicated to the test and a graphic enlights the evolution of the project's coverage.

+The Second widget contains Jira issues.
+It contains the title and vesrion of the project, informations on the issues and a tab with all the issues and for each a link to the Jira server.

-In the futur two more widgets will be created to show Jira and SquashTM informations.
+In the futur an other widgets will be created to show SquashTM informations.

 				********************
 				**    First Use   **